 Least Common Ancestor

-- and are descendants of ,
+and are descendants of , - if there is a node

-- if there is a node having and as descendants, then is descendant of .
+having and as descendants, then is descendant of .

-To find the least common ancestor of two nodes and in a tree , we follow the steps below:
+To find the least common ancestor of two nodes

-- find the path from the root of to (i.e., a list of nodes starting in and ending in ),
+from the root of to (i.e., a list of nodes starting in and ending in ), - find the path

-- consider the common prefix of and , the last node in the common prefix is the least common ancestor.
+and , the last node in the common prefix is the least common ancestor.

-Similarly, the least common ancestor of and is .
-The least common ancestor of and is .
+Similarly, the least common ancestor of

 Racket